 The first season, I was simply a one day guest star.
 The second season was really great because I came back as a series regular and had a lot added to my story!
 We shot all of my footage pretty quick; I want to say within two to three weeks because I was pregnant and not showing yet, so we were up against the clock!

 Have you done any stage roles or would you like to?

 Yes!
-I love doing theater!
+I love doing theatre!
 I wish I could do more!
-The most memorable show I did was a Shakespeare inspired play on horseback!
-It was so amazing to work with the horses and showcase theater in LA in a whole new light!
+The most memorable show I did was a Shakespeare-inspired play on horseback!
+It was so amazing to work with the horses and showcase theatre in LA in a whole new light!